Mixing Wallpaper and Paint for One-of-a-Kind Rooms

-Have you ever walked into a room and felt an instant burst of creativity and inspiration?Chances are, that room had an interior design that flawlessly blended wallpaper and paint for a custom look.
-As an interior designer, I’m always looking for ways to create spaces that make people feel something.One of the easiest ways to craft a memorable room is by mixing wallpaper and paint.
-Don’t be afraid to combine different patterns, colors and textures.
-A little contrast can go a long way in making a statement.
-Forget the old rules about choosing one or the other.
-By embracing both wallpaper and paint in the same space, you open up a world of possibilities to craft a look that is completely and uniquely you.
-In this post, I’ll share some of my tried-and-true tips for mixing wallpaper and paint like a pro.
+Have you ever walked into a room and felt an instant burst of creativity and inspiration?
+Chances are, that space combined wallpaper and paint to create a custom, cohesive look.
+As an interior designer, I’m always searching for ways to make rooms feel something.
+One of the simplest strategies is mixing wallpaper and paint.
+Don’t be afraid to combine patterns, colors, and textures—thoughtful contrast goes a long way.
+Forget the old rule of choosing one or the other.
+By embracing both in the same space, you unlock a world of possibilities that feels completely and uniquely you.
+In this post, I’ll share tried‑and‑true tips for mixing wallpaper and paint like a pro.
 Your rooms will never look boring again.

 The Allure of Mixing Wallpaper and Paint

-Coordinate or contrast
+Coordinate or Contrast

-Use wallpaper on an accent wall
+Use Wallpaper on an Accent Wall

-Extend the wallpaper onto adjacent walls
+Extend the Wallpaper onto Adjacent Walls

 Choosing Complementary Wallpaper and Paint Colors

-Choosing Complimentary Colors
+Choosing Complementary Colors

 Painting a Wallpaper Accent Wall